-It’s homebuying season, but you may not be in the market for something new.
-It may simply be better for you to remodel your current house.
-If home renovations are in your future, here are a few tips to help you make your old home new again.
+If you’re not in the market for a new home, it may be the perfect time to spruce up your current one with a remodel.
+If home renovations are in your future, here are a few simple tips to help you cover the costs to make your old home new again.

 Decide how you’ll pay for the project

-If you go with a loan option, make sure your budget allows for future repayments.
-If not, you can always scale back your home improvement project or postpone getting started until you’ve saved a little more.
+With any line of credit, make sure your overall household budget includes future repayment expenses.
+If not, you can always scale back your home improvement plans or postpone getting started until you’ve saved a little more.